K-Jay-3000/Chain-Fox/README.md

   **CA:** `RhFVq1Zt81VvcoSEMSyCGZZv5SwBdA8MV7w4HEMpump`
 </div>

-> ⚠️ This aims to be a commercial product.
-The original lockbud is maintained in [lockbud](https://github.com/BurtonQin/lockbud).
-Issues will be resolved there.

 ## 🎯 Why Chain-Fox

 Security is the biggest concern for blockchain and smart contract users and developers.